We may earn commissions from the affiliate links. Learn more

 • It is useful for any online activity, and completely free to use.

-• It has a complied encryption method, that means that you are going to be able to experience complete online anonymity.
+• It has a complied encryption method, which means that you are going to be able to experience complete online anonymity.

 • Because its network is made up of servers that are run by volunteers, this makes it really difficult to intercept, or shut down.